-Super easy and super delicious, this frosting is sweet but not cloying, develops an outer layer but is still moist inside, has a great chocolate flavor, and comes together in minutes.
+Super easy and delicious, this easy chocolate frosting is sweet but not cloying, develops an outer layer but stays moist inside, has a great chocolate flavor, and comes together in minutes.
 It can be used as a filling too.
 A fantastic recipe!

-The 5-minute in the title is true because the butter is melted with the chocolate (just like in a one-bowl brownie recipe) so it's super quick to put together.
+The 5-minute in the title is true because the butter is melted with the chocolate (just like in a one-bowl brownie recipe), and the rest of the ingredients are mixed in, so it's super quick to put together.

-- No fancy equipment - a bowl and a whisk are all you need.
+- No fancy equipment is needed: just a bowl and a whisk.

-- Chocolate: use your favorite dark semisweet chocolate for this recipe.
-I love using 60% to 70% dark or semi-sweet chocolates like Ghirardelli Chocolate Dark Bar 60%, Green & Black's dark chocolate 70%, and Ghirardelli 72% intense dark chocolate.
-The higher the percentage of cocoa the less sweet the chocolate is.
+- Chocolate: use your favorite dark semisweet (or bittersweet) chocolate for this recipe.
+I love Ghirardelli Premium bittersweet chocolate bar, Green & Black's dark chocolate 70%, and Callebaut 54% chocolate wafers.
+The higher the percentage of cocoa, the less sweet the chocolate is.

 - Cocoa powder: always use unsweetened.
 I like Hershey's unsweetened cocoa powder, Ghirardelli Premium baking cocoa, and Scharffen Berger natural cocoa powder.
 And, in my experience, the dark ones are the best (this does not apply to the super dark used for making homemade oreo cookies known as dark cocoa powder).

-- Sour cream: it adds a tangy undertone that complements very well the sweetness of the sugar and the astringency of the cocoa powder.
-But you can use cream cheese also.
+- Sour cream: the regular full-fat type.
+It adds a tangy undertone that complements very well the sweetness of the sugar and the astringency of the cocoa powder.

 - Powdered sugar: there's no substitution for it.
 Regular sugar doesn't work.
 Also called confectioners' sugar or icing sugar.